duncangrubbs/ozzzy/README.md

 # ozzy
 > A lightweight, easy to compose, configurable REST API middleware

 Ozzy is a service for interacting with REST APIs from a Javascript/Typescript client.
 The core pattern is similar [Express](https://expressjs.com/)'s middleware.
 It was origionally inspired by this [blog post](https://duncangrubbs.surge.sh/blog/oct012020) but has since been updated after more learning on my end.
+In fact, I recently wrote a new blog post about one of my favorite [uses of middleware](https://duncangrubbs.surge.sh/blog/jan122022).

-If you are building a web app with a modern framework but don't want to install another huge library like axios (almost 400kb!), Ozzy is a good place to start (14kb).
+If you are building a web app with a modern framework but don't want to install another huge library like axios (almost 400kb!), ozzy is a good place to start.
 Even in a small app, abstracting away things like error handling, data parsing and setting headers can save you a lot of time.

 ## 🤝 Design Principles
 1. Lightweight -- _Keep it small, why not?_